 Fromm produces cheaper blades, but a lot of people use them daily without complaints.
 While their price is about half of a Dovo blade, their quality is still good enough and they do make decent first blades.
 If you want to find a good “entry-level” blade then check out some of the Fromms.

 Giesen and Forsthoff

 Another brand with a great reputation for quality and a long history.
-Giesen and Forsthoff blades should typically be well priced, midway between a Fromm and a Dovo, with a great quality.
+Giesen and Forsthoff blades should typically be well priced, midway between a Fromm and a Dovo, with great quality.
 They are a step up from Fromms but are still decent beginner blades.

 If you want to pick up a vintage blade, Dubl Duck is the choice for you.
-They are not manufactured anymore, which is why they are relegated to vintage level, but you can find some great blades and great prices if you search.
+They are not manufactured anymore, which is why they are relegated to the vintage level, but you can find some great blades and great prices if you search.
 Some of them are already in great condition, while others will just need a bit of restoration work.
 Search carefully though, make sure you don’t end up with junk.

 These are just a few of the many blades that can be considered good straight razor brands.
 I chose these four because they are the ones that most people are familiar with, and are also the most readily available online.

 If you want another brand appraised, feel free to leave a comment below and I’ll get back to you.